beanandbean/CenTaD2016-DSR/report/final-report2.md

 which is a data source that should be highly relavent to the scope of this project.
-During April and May, essays of approximately 11 million Chinese characters has been downloaded from this website, and from this data pool, about 340,000 grammatically correct sentences of appropriate length has been selected, excluding one-word exclamation sentences like "真的！", which do not provide much information on word relations, using shell utilities ``grep``, ``sed`` and ``awk``.
+During April and May, essays of approximately 11 million Chinese characters has been downloaded from this website, and from this data pool, about 340,000 grammatically correct sentences of appropriate lengths have been selected, excluding those one-word-and-full-stop sentences like "真的！", which do not provide much information on word relations, using shell utilities ``grep``, ``sed`` and ``awk``.
 These selected sentences will be later used for training various models in the following section.

-Also, access was given to some Chinese data collected by Institute of Infocomm Research, summing up to around 15 million sentences that could be _partially_ relevant to our project.
+Also, access was given to use some Chinese data owned by Institute of Infocomm Research, summing up to around 15 million sentences that could be _partially_ relevant to our project.
 These data are processed through comparisons with largely relevant data collected from the aforementioned essay website, and sorted according to their relevance.
 After that, the most relevant sentences are combined with the sentences selected from the essays to form 1 million of __in-domain data__, a term for highly relevant data used for machine learning.
-The rest of the sentences, which may be not so relevant with our project, are grouped as __out-domain data__.
+The rest of the sentences, which may not be so relevant to our project, are grouped into __out-domain data__.

 Among data collected by Institute of Infocomm Research, there are files containing common phrases, rather than sentences.
 These files could also be useful in providing information